Torres-ssf/tx-perf/README.md

 When a transaction includes predicates, additional complexity arises: each predicate input requires its `predicateGasUsed` property to be set before its submission and _also_ before its dry run.

-Because of this, a 5th request is necessary to fetch this value for all predicate inputs.
+Because of this, another request is necessary to fetch this value for all predicate inputs.

-The final transaction will contain 4x requests plus one extra request for predicates.
+The final transaction will contain 5x requests plus one extra request for predicates.

 ```mermaid
 ---